Swimming Pool Accidents and Determining Liability

 Our experienced legal team can investigate your claim to try to determine whether the property owner failed to meet his or her legal duty to keep the pool and surrounding area safe.

-We offer a free consultation to discuss your case and legal options.
+A South Bend injury lawyer from our firm can offer a free consultation to discuss your case and legal options.
 We do not collect legal fees unless there is a favorable resolution of your claim.